Has this ever happened to you?

 You start dating someone new.
 Things are going great.
 You’ve met some of their friends and vice versa.
 You begin to get excited about the way that things are going and start to fantasize about the future with them.

 Suddenly, it occurs to you that no one has mentioned exclusivity and maybe you think it’s too soon to have “the talk” so you start asking little probing questions like “how do you feel about me?” and “where do you see this going?”
 This puts them on the spot and maybe you get answers like “we’re having so much fun, why analyze it?” or “I like you” but no deeper information about where the relationship is going.

 Then, panic sets in.
 Even though you’re still having fun with them, you start to freak out a little bit about whether or not they want a relationship with you.
 Strategy meetings begin and analysis ensues.

-Then you begin perceiving that they are pulling away from you when to the naked eye, nothing has changed.
+Then you begin perceiving that he is pulling away from you when to the naked eye, nothing has changed.
 Each time they return a text message later than you’re used to, it feels like rejection.
-Each time they don’t respond exactly the way you expect, you feel like it’s going to be over soon or feel like you have to have “The Talk” to suss out their real intentions.
+Each time they don’t respond exactly the way you expect, you feel like it’s going to be over soon or feel like you have to have “The Talk” to suss out their real intentions and get a commitment.

 You tell them all about how much you like them and your fears and.. and… and…

 They aren’t reassuring or forthcoming with a commitment like you hoped they would be.
 They don’t take it well and maybe stonewall a little bit before shutting down the topic.
 Or maybe they affirm that they like you but it feels lukewarm.

 No big admissions of love come out.
 You can sense that things are now, REALLY not quite right.

 Then, in the coming days and weeks, they start to pull away.

 They decide it’s time for “a talk” of their own, but it isn’t about commitment or exclusivity.